gordonb3/domoticz-evohomeclient/README.md

-# Evohomeclient
+# Domoticz-Evohomeclient

-C++ hack to the Honeywell Evohome API
+An implementation of the C++ hack to the Honeywell Evohome API

 ## Description

 This project takes a lot of its ideas from watchforstock's Python based evohomeclient and an implementation of this client as posted on the Domoticz wiki.

 Reason for redeveloping this in C++ is that I run Domoticz on a rather tiny machine and Python is quite heavy on resources.
 And slow.
-Of course, if you like the lib you can use it for any other project.
+Of course, if you like the libs you can use them for any other project.

-## Demo

-There are several (simple) demos included in this project that show how the library can be used.
-Feel free to use whatever you like from these sources to build your own project using this library.
-Run ` make demo ` to build and check out these demos.

 ## Implementation